 - The constants 6400, 256, and 20480 are intended to scale things to the 0-255 metric of Maturity.

-In the game, Chris Crawford "intuitively selected" the following sample values for the various nations in the year 1980.
+In the game, Chris Crawford "intuitively selected" the following sample maturity values for the various nations in the year 1980.
 These appear in the table to the right.
+In 2014 he noted that given his now 30 years of hindsight, he'd make quite a few changes in those maturity values.

 InsurgencyWeapons = 2 * WeaponsShipmentsFromSuperpowers